-Prime version 2.0: new user interface
+Prime software: user interface

 A development of large software systems (in particular - the systems for seismic data processing) is usually very time-consuming process.
 In Prime system, for example, we still use a number of tools which were developed in 80-90 years of the last century.